-Operations can proactively manage the patch process and limit its drudgery by investing in central patch management solutions, testing updates and some technological awareness.
+Operations can proactively manage the server patching process and limit its drudgery by investing in central patch management tools, testing updates and maintaining some technological awareness.

 Too many companies patch servers in a reactive rather than proactive mode.
 Half of businesses believe that client-side patches are released at an unmanageable rate and 67% of systems administrators have difficulty determining which patch needs to be applied to which system at least some of the time, a Tripwire study found.
 Just about every administrator will apply patches in the course of their work, so every administrator should adopt patching best practices that ease the process.